vineetk1/interact-keras-model/README.md

 Long options can be abbreviated if they are unambiguous in the commandline
 >>
 ```
 Help can also be obtained using "-h".
-Multiple dots in the last line show that the whole output is not shown.
+Multiple dots in the last line show that the whole output is not shown in this example.
 ```
 >>session -h
 usage: session [-h] [--default | --state]
 .....
 ```
 ## Contribute to improve the software and add new features
 Open an Issue as follows: